AI4WA/Docs2KG/docs/index.md

 - RAG
 - LLM

-Most of the tools in the market nowadays are focusing on the Retrieval Augmented Generation (RAG) pipelines or How to get Large Language Models (LLMs) to run locally.
+Most of the tools in the market nowadays are focusing on the **Retrieval Augmented Generation (RAG) pipelines** or How to get Large Language Models (LLMs) to run locally.

+Typical tools include: Ollama, LangChain, LLamaIndex, etc.

 However, to make sure the wider community can benefit from the latest research, we need to first solve the data problem.